TileDB-Inc/TileDB-Vector-Search/src/src/README.md

 ### Running flat

 The `flat` program is a basic program that reads the `sift` feature vector data, either from a TileDB array or from a file.
-Both `flat` and `ivf_hack` use a simple (naive) array schema for the arrays that they use.
+Both `flat` and `ivf_flat` use a simple (naive) array schema for the arrays that they use.
 Future releases will include support for other pre-defined schema, as well as offer an API for user-defined schema.

 The program currently
 performs search based on L2  similarity.
 Future releases will include